 Martes Juntos (Tuesdays Together) Esta es una clase bilingüe para padres con niños recién nacidos hasta 5 años.
 Tendremos canciones, historias, y juegos.
 Un intérprete estará presente.
 This is a bilingual class for parents of children birth to age 5.
 We will sing, read books, and play sensory activities together, followed by a lively group time.
 Children experience activities that enhance literacy development, language acquisition and social skills while parents attend a parenting group or receive English instruction.

-Classes are held at the Northfield Community Resource Center.
+Classes are held at the Northfield Community Education Center.
 Visit our registration page for class fee, dates and times.

 Census Makes a Difference

 Help the school district keep census information up to date.
 Call us at 507.664.3750 if: